binarymax/nyt-game-cheats/dict/README.md

 ### Step 2: Bee and Wordle

-From `words.txt` the, the other dictionaries are assembled:
+From `words.txt` the other dictionaries are assembled:

 `node make_bee_dict.js` and `node make_wordle_dict.js`

+These produce `bee.txt` and `wordle.txt`, respectively.

 ## Adding your own words